mr-ravin/QrandomSelection/README.md

 # QrandomSelection
+This repository contains the source code of research paper titled: " A generalized quantum algorithm for assuring fairness in random selection among 2^n participants".
 Research paper is currenty under analysis phase.

 Author: Ravin Kumar